C0PEP0D/otto/README.md

 Once the script has completed, you can look at the results in the directory `evaluate/outputs/YYmmdd-HHMMSS` where 'YYmmdd-HHMMSS' is the time you started the script.
-`Ymmdd-HHMMSS_figure_distributions.pdf` is a figures summarizing the results.
+`Ymmdd-HHMMSS_figure_distributions.pdf` is a figure summarizing the results.
 All output files are described in the [documentation](https://otto-c0pep0d.readthedocs.io/en/latest/evaluate.html).

 These results are for the "infotaxis" policy, which is the default policy.